Cinema Showcase - Thursday, February 14th

 Scripture as Theatre Workshop

 The church continues to host the weekly Saturday morning workshops devoted to the exploration and development of original theatre works based on or reflective of Holy Scripture.
-Meeting on Saturdays from 10:00 to 11:30 a.m., these workshops are led by Gateway’s Associate Pastor and Artist-in-Residence Jim McGrath, a past winner of L.A.
+Meeting on Saturdays from 10:00 to 11:30 a.m. (there is no meeting on February 9th), these workshops are led by Gateway’s Associate Pastor and Artist-in-Residence Jim McGrath, a past winner of L.A.
 Theatre’s Ovation Award for playwriting, whose plays have been produced at the Goodman Theatre in Chicago, The Director’s Company in New York, the Passage Theatre in Trenton, and the Met Theatre in Los Angeles.

 The workshops are open to anyone who may be interested in participating in the creation of original theatre works from scripture.
 There is an exploration of all possible aspects of the theatre arts, including drama, music, dance, stage design, and the visual arts.

 One of the highlights of our Advent season was the creation of a work of art during one of our worship celebrations.
 Alexi Pyles, a member of our church, painted while the activities of worship went on around her.
 People were invited to get up and go and watch her progress during the singing of the carols.
 The finished creation is presented here.

 Gateway Christian Church is a part of the movement called the Christian Church (Disciples of Christ).
 On a national level we proclaim that we are "A Movement for Wholeness in a Fragmented World."
 In West Los Angeles, where our church family gathers for celebration, study and growing with one another, we strive to live out being a faithful part of that movement for wholeness.